Overview

 Is Keap GDPR certified?

-We offer you (customers and Partners) a new Data Processing Addendum (DPA) in conjunction with our Terms of Service.
+We offer customers a new Data Processing Addendum (DPA) in conjunction with our Terms of Service.
 When applicable, the DPA amends our standard terms of service to reflect obligations required by the GDPR.
-This is the instrument that legally binds us to complying with our responsibilities under the GDPR.
+This is the instrument that legally binds us to complying with our responsibilities under the GDPR and other applicable data protection laws, such as the CCPA.
 It is available here: https://keap.com/legal/dpa.

-The new DPA governs the terms by which we, as a data processor, process data on behalf of you, our customers, (who are typically data controllers) in accordance with Article 28 of the GDPR.
+The DPA governs the terms by which we, as a data processor, process data on behalf of you, our customers, (who are typically data controllers) in accordance with Article 28 of the EU GDPR and other data protection and privacy laws that may be applicable.

 GDPR and You

-Typically, you (the Keap customer) will be considered a data controller (i.e., an organization that determines the purposes and means of the processing of personal data) and we will always be considered a data processor under the law.
+Typically, a Keap customer will be considered a data controller (i.e., an organization that determines the purposes and means of the processing of personal data) and Keap will be considered a data processor under the law.

 So, what does that mean for you?

-If a customer asks me to exercise their Right to be Forgotten, do I have to remove them from my database?
+If a Customer Asks to Exercise Their Right to be Forgotten, do I have to Remove them from my Database?

 Read more about the Right to be Forgotten in our GDPR Readiness Guide.
 See the Right to Erasure in the GDPR Readiness Guide.